georgekosmidis/blog.georgekosmidis.net/workables/articles/100620-variables-in-bash-and-azure-pipelines/content.md

   - script: |
       echo "Without the task name: $(myVar)"                              # Only works when case 1 is used
       echo "With the task name: $(Task1.myVar)"                           # Only works when case 2 is used
-                                                                          # Both work when both are used (case 1 and case 2)
     name: Task2

 - job: JobB